 Mulla Sadra’s criticism of Avicenna is predicated upon two central doctrines of his that are intimately linked to the hermeneutic of modulation.
 First, the primacy (and modulation) of existence proves this union.

 Existence in everything is foundational…It is the principle of individuality (mabda’ al-shakhsiyya) and the source of the essence of the thing.
 Existence can become more intense and become weaker, it can become more perfect and it can become imperfect, yet the individual remains who he is (al-shakhs huwa huwa).
-Do you not see that man from his beginning as a foetus to the end of his being intellects and is intellected while his contexts and situations change yet the mode of his existence and his individuality remain constant (Mulla Sadra 2001-5, III: 351).
+Do you not see that the human from his beginning as a foetus to the end of his being intellects and is intellected while his contexts and situations change yet the mode of his existence and his individuality remain constant (Mulla Sadra 2001–5, III: 351).

 Second, the doctrine of (trans-)substantial motion defends union.
 The soul is in motion as ‘pure act’ (fi‘liyya).
 Further, union is not a substantial or even conceptual one but an epistemic and referential union in which the components ‘become one existent insofar as a single intelligible notion refers to it.’
 The ultimate nature of knowledge, like existence, does not distinguish strictly between the divine and human.
 Multiplicity in the intellect does not entail multiplicity in God because these intelligibilia are correlated as ‘illuminative relations’.
 Being-intellecting and being-intellected are correlatives that cannot exist independently.